-I’m a violinist and violist currently based in San Diego, California.
-I play a variety of genres and have performed throughout the USA, Mexico and Europe.
-I also enjoy singing and have been incorporating that into projects more recently.
+I’m a violinist and violist based in San Diego, California.
+I play a variety of genres and have performed throughout the USA, Mexico, The United Kingdom and Europe.
+I also enjoy singing and have been incorporating my voice into projects more recently.
 My work centers around collaboration and experimentation.
 I am interested in creating pieces that provide some kind of dialogue between personal and collective perspectives.

 In 2014, I graduated from the University of California, San Diego with a doctoral degree in violin performance, focusing on avant garde repertoire and experimental practices.
 Being a part of the UCSD musical community allowed me to collaborate with awesome composers and performers such as Nicholas Deyoe, Leslie Leytham, Meghann Welsh, Yvette Janine Jackson, Bonnie Lander, Jonathan Piper, Clinton Ross Davis, Michiko Ogawa, Stephanie Aston, Katalin Lukács, Sam Dunscombe, Jessica Aszodi, Judith Hamann, Rachel Beetz, Todd Moellenberg, Clint McCallum, Carolyn Chen, Rick Snow, and Bob Pierzak, to name a few.
 I performed a number of premieres and studied with the late Hungarian violinist János Négyesy.
-I play often for San Diego New Music and Art of Élan.
+I play often for The Hutchins Consort, San Diego New Music and Art of Élan.
 I’ve also had the opportunity to work with Los Angeles based ensembles WasteLAnd, wild Up, and NYC ensembles ICE and Bang on a Can All-Stars.

 A little about my past: I grew up in a musical household, the third of four children.
 We all studied a string instrument (violin or cello) as well as piano and performed often together in our hometown of Houston, Texas.
 Along with being immersed in classical music from a young age, I became obsessed with the local oldies radio station- The Mamas and the Papas, The Supremes, The Shirelles, The Beach Boys, The Beatles, Simon and Garfunkel, Doo Wop, etc. My interest in popular music continues to influence the work I do.
 Some current favorites are The Feelies, Viv Albertine, Barrington Levy, Townes Van Zandt, Joni Mitchell, The B52s, The Pet Shop Boys, and Robyn Hitchcock.